Kyle-L/iGEM-2021-Website/igem_site_builder/README.md

 Build site combines the commands [template-site](#template-site) and [post-process](#post-process) for convenience.
 *Note: template-site and post-process are still separate commands in case the site needs to be built without post-processing.*

+**Usage:**
+usage:  build-site [-h] output-path source-path

+Builds a source site.
+This combines both templating and post processing

+positional arguments:
+  output-path  The path where the templated site will be output to. source-path  The path where the source site and its templates are.

+optional arguments:
+  -h, --help   show this help message and exit

 The file directory structure is expected to be as follows:
 ```
 _src